upsidedownlabs/upsidedownlabs.github.io/_sources/kits/diy-neuroscience/basic/index.rst

 .. image:: media/bioamp-Exg-Pill-ECG.*

-Step 8: Measuring EOG (ElectroOculoGraphy)
+Step 7: Measuring EOG (ElectroOculoGraphy)
 ===============================================

 We have 2 ways to measure the EOG signals, either record the horizontal eye movement or the vertical eye movement.
+You can one by one record both the signals.

 - **Horizontal EOG recording:**